-LAUSTAK COMBAT by Tyr Neilsen
+LAUSTAK - VIKING COMBAT by Tyr Neilsen

 Of the original forms of Viking wrestling, Laustak most closely resembles the close quarters hand to hand battlefield combat of the Vikings, where the aim was to be standing whilst an opponent was down.